mcci-catena/Catena-Sketches/catena4460_bsec_ulp/README.md

 ## Expected output

-If it works, you'll see something like the following, and a fast flash frmo the LED:
+If it works, you'll see something like the following, and a fast flash from the LED:

 ```console
 +Catena4460::begin()